Rroshan12/HouseBrokerAPI/readme.md

-Property Listing API
+Property Listing API Documentation
+Overview
-This project is a property listing platform backend with role-based access for Brokers and Seekers.
-Brokers can create, update, and delete property listings, while Seekers can only view them.
-The project uses MSSQL database and includes authentication via JWT tokens.
+The Property Listing API is a backend platform for real estate listings with role-based access control.
+It supports two user roles: Brokers (who can create, update, and delete listings) and Seekers (who can only view listings).
+The system uses JWT authentication and an MSSQL database.

 Setup Instructions

-1. Configure MSSQL Connection String
+1. Database Configuration
-Update your database connection string in the configuration file (e.g., appsettings.json) to match your MSSQL server setup:
+Update the connection string in appsettings.json:

+json
 "ConnectionStrings": {
-  "DefaultConnection": "Server=YOUR_SERVER_NAME;Database=YOUR_DB_NAME;User Id=YOUR_USERNAME;Password=YOUR_PASSWORD;"
+  "DefaultConnection": "DATA SOURCE=YOUR_SERVER; DATABASE=littledb; Integrated Security=True; TrustServerCertificate=True;"
 }

-2. Apply Database Migrations
+2. Database Migrations
-Run the following commands in the Package Manager Console or terminal to set up the database schema:
+Run these commands to set up the database schema:

+bash
 add-migration initial
 update-database

-3. Seed Database
-The database will seed default roles and users automatically:
+3. Run the Application
+Start the project with:

+bash
+dotnet run
+4. Default Users
+The system automatically seeds these default accounts:

 Broker